Pennsylvania

 Limited English Proficiency

 All recipients of federal funding, including the MA Program, must offer and make available interpretation services to beneficiaries with limited English proficiency, visual limitations, and/or auditory limitations.
-Providers who elect to render services through telemedicine must have policies in place to make language assistance services, such as oral interpretation, including sign language interpretation, and written translation, available to beneficiaries being served via telemedicine.
+Providers who elect to render services through telehealth (telemedicine) must have policies in place to make language assistance services, such as oral interpretation, including sign language interpretation, and written translation, available to beneficiaries being served via telemedicine.

-SOURCE: PA Department of Human Services, Medical Assistance Bulletin 99-22-02, p.
-4, May 6, 2022 & PA Department of Human Services, Office of Mental Health and Substance Abuse Services Bulletin OMHSAS-22-02, p.
-6, July 1, 2022, (Accessed Mar.
-2023).
+SOURCE: PA Department of Human Services, Medical Assistance Bulletin 99-23-08 (Aug.
+2, 2023), p.
+3-4 & [slight variation] PA Department of Human Services, Office of Mental Health and Substance Abuse Services Bulletin OMHSAS-22-02, p.
+6, July 1, 2022, (Accessed May 2024).

 Some behavioral health services may be appropriate to be provided primarily through telehealth, while other services will require ongoing in-person delivery for a significant portion of or all of the services.
 Providers and practitioners should carefully consider the clinical appropriateness of telehealth delivery for such services, including, but not limited to: Partial Hospitalization, Intensive Behavioral Health Services (IBHS), Family Based Mental Health, Assertive Community Treatment (ACT), or for beneficiaries in a residential facility or inpatient setting.